kyma-project/website/content/blog-posts/2021-11-04-release-notes-2.0/index.md

 Service Catalog removal will also affect Application Connectivity in the Kyma Environment.
 Service Catalog objects will not be used anymore, and both ServiceInstances and ServiceBindings will not be required.

-### Serverless
-Python 38 deprecation

-We are planning to remove Python 3.8 as Kyma has Python 3.9 available in Kyma serverless.
-From this release, python 3.8 is deprecated and will be removed in next release.
-We recommend that you configure all your Python 3.8 Functions to run on the Python 3.9 runtime
 ## Website

 ### New landing page